-1. We were invited by the Gujarat Maritime Universityi to participate in a webinar conducted on 20th Dec 2022 on “The Role of General Average in the Maritime Industry” .
+- We were invited by the Gujarat Maritime Universityi to participate in a webinar conducted on 20th Dec 2022 on “The Role of General Average in the Maritime Industry” .
 During the talk, one of the participants enquired on “the courts interpretation of the word reasonable” (this word is found in S 66(2)ii of the English Marine Insurance Act 1906 and the first line of Rule A along with other numbered Rules (mentioned in 2 below) of York Antwerp Rules 1994 (YAR ’94)iii & iv .

-2. Following the talk, we relooked at the wordings of the YAR and note that the word “reasonably” or “reasonable” is mentioned 7times in the YAR ’94.
+- Following the talk, we relooked at the wordings of the YAR and note that the word “reasonably” or “reasonable” is mentioned 7v times in the YAR ’94.
 The earlier versions of the YAR did not have the Rule Paramount (“RP”) and which came into existence following the decision of the English Court in The Alphavi.
 Briefly, the court ruled that a claim under Rule VII for damage to machinery sustained during attempts to refloat a grounded ship was not subject to the requirement of reasonableness as provided in Rule A such that Owners were entitled to succeed even though the attempts to refloat by using the ship’s engines was unreasonable.
 The basis of the Courts decision is due to the second paragraph of the Rule of Interpretationvii which came into existence following the decision in the Makis caseviii and which provides for the numbered rules to override the lettered rules should there be a conflict.
 This being the case, there was no requirement of “reasonableness” as provided in Rule A for a claim made under Rule VII.

-3. What is reasonable?
+- What is reasonable?

 Whether the act is reasonable or not is largely treated in English Law as a “question of fact” and not a “question of law”ix.
 This being the case, the question of reasonableness is entirely dependent on the facts and the evidence presented to the trier of facts which would be a court of first instance.
 The burden of proving that the sacrifice or expenditure was reasonably made or incurred would lie upon the party claiming contribution in General Average, who would generally be the Owners.
 Given that decisions are taken by the Master when a casualty is developing, the Courts will give the benefit of doubt such that the sacrifice or expenditure would be deemed to have been reasonably made or incurred unless the contrary is established.
-If a party believes otherwise, their right to deny contributions is expressly provided in Rule Dx.
+If a party believes otherwise, their right to deny contributions is expressly provided in Rule Dx. - Given that the YAR 1994 and later editions of the YAR expressly provide for the RP which has a requirement for reasonableness for both sacrifice and expenditure, it appears to us that the words “reasonable” in Rule A, X(c), XI(a) & (b) and XVIII(a) are surplusages and can be done away with.
+With respect to Rule XVIII(b), as it deals with depreciation, the RP may not be applicable.
+This being the case, we would suggest that the words of RP be expanded to cater for depreciation.
+These suggestions are made so that the future editions of the YAR can be crisper, clearer and easily understood by all in the shipping industry.

 i. https://gmu.edu.in